 Key applications:

-2. Cost Optimization: Cut unnecessary expenses.
-Example: Source cheaper materials for a shop.
+- Cost Optimization: Cut down unnecessary expenses.
+Example: Sourcing lower-cost materials for a store.

-Exam Tip: Link principles to profitability in case-based questions.
+- Exam Tip: Link principles to profitability in case questions.

 Using Business Economics in Academic Projects and Professional Settings

-Numerical Example: An internship analysis shows a business boosts profits by ₹40,000 by optimizing costs through bulk purchasing, proving the value of cost analysis.
-These applications strengthen projects and prepare you for careers in finance, marketing, or management.
+Numerical Example: The internship assessment finds a business adds profit by ₹40,000 by controlling costs through bulk purchases, confirming the value in cost analysis.
+These applications undergird projects and prep you for finance, marketing, or management careers.

 Key applications:

-1. Project Analysis: Recommend pricing strategies.
-Example: Suggest price cuts for a retail business.
+- Project Analysis: Recommend pricing strategies.
+Example: Recommend price cuts for a retail outlet.

-Exam Tip: Use examples to explain applications in viva.
+- Exam Tip: Explain applications using examples in viva.

 Overcoming Challenges in Applying Business Economics